Never Let Me Down (David Bowie song): Background and development

 "Never Let Me Down" was the last track written and recorded for the album, but despite this, Bowie said that the song was "completely finished in twenty-four hours from the beginning of the writing to the end of the arranging".
+In December 1986, while Bob Clearmountain was mixing the rest of the album tracks at Power Station studios, Bowie found himself with free time and the idea for one more song.
+Bowie had the chorus in his head, and had started with his own chord structure for the song but wasn't happy with it, calling it "ponderous and funereal."
+Long time collaborator Carlos Alomar reworked the chords for "Never Let Me Down", using a chord structure from a song he had written on his own called "I'm Tired", and thus received part of the writing credit for the track.
+Bowie, David Richards and Alomar took an elevator down to Studio A at in the studio and recorded the song using leftover drum tracks from earlier sessions for other tracks for the album; the vocals were finished that evening and before midnight, the tracks was ready for mixing.
+Said Richards, "It was so exciting to have the two studios going at once, and to have that kind of creativity happening all around us.
+It's something I will never forget."

 The name of the track was originally "Isolation" before Bowie changed it.
-He had started with his own chord structure for the song but wasn't happy with it, calling it "ponderous and funereal."
-Long-time collaborator and co-songwriter Carlos Alomar reworked the chords for "Never Let Me Down", using a chord structure from a song he had written on his own called "I'm Tired", and thus received part of the writing credit for the track.
 The singer described the single as a "pivotal" track for himself, calling it the most personal song he had written for an album to that point in his career.
 The recording is about Bowie's long-time personal assistant, Coco Schwab.
 Bowie described their relationship, saying "It's platonic.
 But there is a romance in it, I guess, inasmuch as it's hard for two people to feel totally at ease in each other's company for that period of time and not expect too much from each other.
 Always being prepared to be there if the other one needs someone, you know?
 There's not many people you find in life that you can do that with, or feel that way with."